-11. Clear RTC RAM (2-pin CLRTC)
+12. Clear RTC RAM (CLRTC1)

-This jumper allows you to clear the Real Time Clock (RTC) RAM in CMOS.
+These solder points allow you to clear the Real Time Clock (RTC) RAM in CMOS.
 You can clear the CMOS memory of date, time, and system setup parameters by erasing the CMOS RTC RAM data.
 The RAM data in CMOS, that include system setup information such as system passwords, is powered by the onboard button cell battery.